U.S. News Rankings

 |SAT/ACT scores must be received by||February 1|

-The student-faculty ratio at Loyola Marymount University is 11:1, and the school has 47.6 percent of its classes with fewer than 20 students.
-The most popular majors at Loyola Marymount University include: Business/Commerce, General; Visual and Performing Arts, General; Social Sciences, General; Speech Communication and Rhetoric; and Biology/Biological Sciences, General.
-The average freshman retention rate, an indicator of student satisfaction, is 89.0 percent.
+The student-faculty ratio at Loyola Marymount University is 11:1, and the school has 50.6 percent of its classes with fewer than 20 students.
+The most popular majors at Loyola Marymount University include: Business/Commerce, General; Visual and Performing Arts, General; Social Sciences, General; Speech Communication and Rhetoric; and English Language and Literature, General.
+The average freshman retention rate, an indicator of student satisfaction, is 89.5 percent.

 |Student gender distribution|